30 Pages Posted: 22 Mar 2018 Last revised: 18 Dec 2019

 Date Written: March 19, 2018

 Automated legal systems occupy a central place in the administration of most regulatory regimes.
-Examples include TurboTax, wage and hour software, and self-driving cars.
-These systems produce results which invite examination and adjudication on a centralized, ex post basis.
+Examples include banking, tax, environmental, copyright, consumer credit reporting, and wage and hour regulation.
+These systems, or compliance robots, produce centralized results which invite government examination and adjudication on a centralized, ex post basis.
 This is revolutionary.
-It means that the content of law, which technically applies to individual regulated parties, is determined centrally by interactions between the government and firms that make automated legal systems.
-I call this trend government-to-robot enforcement.
+It means that the content of law, which now technically applies to individual regulated parties, might begin to be determined centrally by interactions between the government and the firms that make compliance robots.
+I call this possibility government-to-robot enforcement.

 Keywords: enforcement, compliance, negative externalities, robot, cyberspace, automation, centralization, capture